ModelEarth/community/projects/README.md

 Pull over demographics reporting interface from [CensusReporter](../resources/censusreporter).
 Point at static files hosted in GitHub.
 Retain ability to pull from PostGreSQL.
 Add ability to pull additional community data from [Google Data Commons](https://datacommons.org).
+Migrate existing CensusReporter forks in Africa and other countries to the new frontend.